RyosukeHonda/Advanced_Lane_Lines/README.md

 ```

 Here, all_x and all_y is the pixels where lane line exists.
-I fitted polynomial fit on the meter scale and then I calculated the curvature as follows as in lecture.
+I fitted polynomial fit on the meter scale and then I calculated the curvature as in lecture as follows .
 ```
 left_fit_cr = np.polyfit(all_x*ym_per_pix, all_y*xm_per_pix, 2)
 y_eval = np.max(all_x)